luisfabib/fhircraft/docs/user-guide/pydantic-representation.md

 FHIR profiles and implementation guides often define additional constraints beyond basic type validation.
 These constraints can specify fixed values (elements that must always have a specific value) or pattern requirements (elements that must conform to particular patterns or contain specific sub-elements).
 Fhircraft automatically enforces these constraints during model validation, ensuring that resources conform to their intended profiles.

-Fixed value constraints treat the specified value as a constant in the Pydantic model.
-When a resource is constructed, these fixed values are automatically added regardless of any input provided—the field will always contain the predefined value.
-This ensures profile conformance by making certain fields immutable.

-Pattern constraints work differently: if the field is not provided during construction, the pattern value is used as the default.
-However, if a value is explicitly provided, Fhircraft uses Pydantic validators to ensure the supplied value matches the required pattern structure.
+Fixed and pattern value constraints are treated as follows: if the field is not provided during construction, the pattern value is used as the default.
+However, if a value is explicitly provided, Fhircraft uses Pydantic validators to ensure the supplied value matches either the exact constrained value (for fixed-value constraints) or partially matches with the full required pattern value (for pattern-value constraints).
 This allows for flexibility while maintaining conformance requirements.

 ### Extensions